Squirrel/OldSquirrelForWindows/specs/Implementation.md

 One of the last things we do before finishing `Create-Release` is that we write out a simple "Releases" file alongside the flattened and Delta NuGet packages.
-This is a text file that has the name of all of the release package filenames in the folder, along with the SHA1 hashes of their contents and their file sizes.
+This is a text file that has the name of all of the release package filenames in the folder in release order (i.e. oldest at top, newest at bottom), along with the SHA1 hashes of their contents and their file sizes.
 So, something like:

 ```
   94689fede03fed7ab59c24337673a27837f0c3ec  MyCoolApp-1.0.nupkg  1004502